 - Use the shovel to rough up the soil on the sides/bottom of the hole.

 - Don’t “improve” the soil in the hole with fertilizer.
 This will encourage the tree to stay within the hole.
 Use the soil that was removed while digging the hole to backfill it.
 The tree will then be more encouraged to develop a healthy root system outside the perimeter of the original hole.
-Organic fertilizer such as compost can be added as a top dressing later on once the tree becomes oriented to it’s new environment.
+Organic fertilizers such as compost can be added as a top dressing later on once the tree becomes oriented to its new environment.

 - Place the tree into the hole.
 Take care to observe the formation of the branches when placing the tree so it can be placed in a thoughtful manner among the existing landscape.
 Spread out the roots onto the soil at the bottom of the hole.